edk2-docs/Edk2SpecDCNs/BuildSpec/1.27/UpdateReport.md

 ### Summary

 Update the Report to include:
-* Listing of PCDs that are used in conditional directives in the DSC and FDF files that are not used in module code.
-* Update PCD keys to show command-line option override of values
 * Display a SHA1 HASH of the .efi file in the Module's Summary Section if the ```-Y HASH``` option is present